 For those of you who don’t want to deal with details, we won’t judge you.
 There are some really great guided tours that will sort everything out for you.
 Leaving you with only one worry: did I charge my camera??

-Plan your trip to Macau from Hong Kong
+Plan your Macau day trip from Hong Kong

 Here are some useful links to help you plan your own trip.